Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-helper-scripts-english.rst

   | - MIN_LEN and MAX_LEN are the respective minimum and maximum numbers of characters
   | (bounds included) used to generate this password [default: between 15 and 20]

+  See also: the `security section <https://hull.esperide.org/#for-security>`_ of Ceylan-Hull, for more general guidelines and tooling regarding the proper management of credentials.

 `merge.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/apps/merge-tool/merge.sh>`_